osch/lua-mtmsg/README.md

   * *timeout* optional float, maximal time in seconds for waiting for the next message.
 The method returns without result if timeout is reached.

+  * *carray* optional one or more [carray] objects.
+These objects are reused if the message contains an array of the corresponding data type of the given *carray*.
+Unused *carray* objects are reset to length 0 after this call.

-  If no timeout is given and *listener:isnonblock() == false* then this methods waits without timeout limit until a next message becomes available.
+  If timeout is not given or *nil* and *listener:isnonblock() == false* then this methods waits without timeout limit forever until a next message becomes available.

-  If no timeout is given and *listener:isnonblock() == true* then this methods returns immediately without result if no next message is available or if the listener is concurrently accessed from another thread.
+  If timeout is not given or *nil* and *listener:isnonblock() == true* then this methods returns immediately without result if no next message is available or if the listener is concurrently accessed from another thread.